Wendy Crockett: Awards

 Also in September 2020, she was awarded a Pioneer Award from Iron Butt Association Mexico and Asphalt Rats in recognition of being the first woman to document a Saddlesore while piloting a sidecar rig.
 Her rig is powered by a 2001 Suzuki Bandit 1200.

 In October 2021, she earned the American Motorcyclist Association's Service Award for her volunteer work on the Suffragists Centennial Motorcycle Ride, an event celebrating the 100th anniversary of the passage of the 19th amendment which made women in the United States eligible to vote for the first time.

 In December 2022, Crockett, together with Ian McPhee, received the World Traveler Award in the Team Strange Trails to Rails Grand Tour event for documenting bonus locations in three countries.
 This included all three available transcontinental railroad bonuses, which required visits to Last Spike monuments in Australia, Canada, and the United States.

+In 2023, she was recognized by the Iron Butt Association as a member of the 100k Club, achieved by documenting more than 100,000 miles of riding in a single calendar year.

+In 2026, Crockett was presented with the Women Riders World Relay Challenge Coin, which is awarded to women who have made outstanding achievements and advancements on behalf of women motorcyclists.